Justinjdaniel/JustinJDaniel/README.md

 My name is **Justin J Daniel**.
 I enjoy programming, coding, and learning about Open Source, Blockchain, and new technologies.
 I'm a voracious reader who is always seeking new ways to enhance my own and others' lives.

-- 🔭 I’m currently exploring and working on Blockchain in Sustainability.
+- 🔭 I'm currently exploring and working on Blockchain in Sustainability and Web3 technologies.
-- 🌱 I’m currently learning R3, D3, and more.
+- 🌱 I'm currently learning Go.
-- 🤓 I’m looking for help in AWS DevOps, Kubernetes, and more.
+- 🤓 I'm looking for help in AWS DevOps, Kubernetes, and more.
-- 🤔 I’m thinking of learning more about Machine Learning and Data Science.
+- 🤔 I'm considering learning more about Machine Learning and Data Science.
   <!-- - 💬 Ask me about ... -->
   <!-- - 😄 Pronouns: ... -->
   <!-- - ⚡ Fun fact: ... -->